sshookman/ragnarok-hub/README.md

 ## About

-The Enchiridion Library is a Java-based Multi-User Dungeon and Interactive Fiction Engine accessible through a Telnet connection.
+The Archives of Ragnarok is a Java-based text-based-adventure hub accessible through Telnet.

 #### Purpose

 The purpose is to create a single online library filled with various interactive stories and games that can be accessed from any device capable of establishing a telnet connection.
-The HUB will serve as the gateway to the stories as well as a portal for authentication and cloud storage of saved game states.
+The hub will serve as the gateway to the stories as well as a portal for authentication and cloud storage of saved game states.
 In order to act as a library the hub will also allow for the uploading of stories.